 Example: signature of a rental contract on 15/12/n-1.
 Action starts 01/01/n.
-The rental will be eligible only for the period starting as of 01/01/n.
+The rental will be eligible only for the period starting as of 01/01/n, but the contract can be signed beforehand.

 Stocks are not eligible costs as such.
-Any procurement under the contract must follow Annex IV and costs must be in line with Art.
-14 In case of stringent operational needs of initiating the procurement of goods, services or works before the start of the implementation period of the Action, where significant amounts are involved, it is advisable to clearly explain and substantiate it in the description of the Action.
-This is without prejudice to the fact that, in any event, the Beneficiary(ies) bears the risk for any contract signed or commitment entered into before the signature of the contract, being it before or during the implementation period. (exceptional case) b) they are indicated in the estimated overall budget for the Action; In principle, only those cost items that have been approved in the budget and description of the Action are eligible, although it is possible to remove a budget item or introduce a new one.
-A request for amendment to the contract may have to be submitted by the coordinator according to Art.
-9. Caution should always be used in making any modification to the human resources allocated to the project.
-In this case and in all doubtful cases, it is advisable to discuss and, if possible, agree in writing with the Contracting Authority beforehand.

-c) they are necessary for the implementation of the Action; It is important to pay particular attention to explain which specific resources and related costs are needed for the implementation of the Action, in order to justify their link with the Action (activities, results and objectives) and therefore their funding.
+Any procurement under the Contract must follow Annex IV and costs must be in line with Article 14.

+In case of stringent operational needs of initiating the procurement of goods, services or works before the start of the implementation period of the Action, where significant amounts are involved, it is advisable to clearly explain and substantiate it in the Description of the Action.

+This is without prejudice to the fact that, in any

+event, the Beneficiaries bear the risk for any contract signed or commitment entered into before the signature of the Contract (exceptional case), or during the implementation period.
+This means that they will not be entitled to any compensation or indemnity if - for whatever reason - the Contract does not materialise. b) they are indicated in the estimated overall budget for the Action; In principle, only those cost items that have been approved in the Budget and the Description of the Action are eligible, although it is possible to remove a budget item or introduce a new one.
+A request for amendment to the Contract may have to be submitted by the Coordinator according to Article 9.
+Caution should always be used in making any modification to the human resources allocated to the Action.
+In this case and in all doubtful cases, it is advisable to discuss and, if possible, agree in writing with the Contracting Authority beforehand. c) they are necessary for the implementation of the Action; It is important to pay particular attention to explain which specific resources and related costs are needed for the implementation of the Action, in order to justify their link with the Action (activities, results and objectives) and therefore their funding.
 Costs for items charged that were not necessary for the project purposes are a frequent source of cost ineligibility.
-This can be implicitly done in the description of the Action, but more specifically it also has to be included in the budget, in Worksheet 2, in the column "Clarification of the budget items".
+This can be implicitly done in the Description of the Action, but more specifically it also has to be included in the Budget, in Worksheet 2, in the column "Clarification of the budget items".
 This condition is also strictly linked with letter f) below.

-d) they are identifiable and verifiable, in particular being recorded in the accounting records of the Beneficiary(ies) and determined according to the applicable accounting standards of the country where the Beneficiary(ies) is established and according to the usual cost accounting practices of the Beneficiary(ies); All the costs incurred - corresponding to the entire budget of the Action and not only to the EU grant - must be recorded in the accounts of the Beneficiary(ies) or, as the case may be, of the Affiliated Entity(ies).
+d) they are identifiable and verifiable, in particular being recorded in the accounting records of the Beneficiary(ies) and determined according to the accounting standards and the usual cost accounting practices applicable to the Beneficiary(ies);

+All the costs incurred - corresponding to the entire Budget of the Action and not only to the EU grant - must be recorded in the accounts of the Beneficiaries or, as the case may be, of the affiliated entities.
 The supporting documents (tenders, orders, vouchers, invoices, receipts etc.) must be in place and tally with the recorded costs.
 (See also Article 16 for more details)

-The Coordinator is responsible for verifying and consolidating the information that will be provided to the Contracting Authority; therefore it should as well make sure that the conditions for the eligibility of costs are met, through accurate supervision of the Beneficiary(ies) and Affiliated Entity(ies) and appropriate internal arrangements.
+The Coordinator is responsible for verifying and consolidating the information that will be provided to the Contracting Authority; therefore it should as well make sure that the conditions for the eligibility of costs are met, through accurate supervision of the other Beneficiaries and affiliated entities and appropriate internal arrangements.

-It is strongly advisable for the Coordinator to keep (electronic) copies of all relevant documents and accounts and to carry out ex-ante and constant checks to ensure that supporting and accounting documents available, correct, and duly filed and recorded.
+It is strongly advisable for the Coordinator to keep (electronic) copies of all relevant documents and accounts and to carry out ex-ante and constant checks to ensure that supporting and accounting documents are available, correct, and duly filed and recorded.